RIAM Piano Student (Organ Room)

 The Dublin Philharmonic Society is a voluntary non-profit making society established in 1985 by Vincent O'Neill and a group of like-minded, music-loving friends to give talented young musicians the valuable opportunity to perform to a live audience and to develop their presentation skills.

-Prize: €600, a public recital presented by the Dublin Philharmonic Society in memory of Vincent O’Neill, and the possibility of a solo performance with the RIAM Intermediate Orchestra, subject to suitability of repertoire.
+Prize: €600, a public recital presented by the Dublin Philharmonic Society in memory of Vincent O’Neill.

-Preliminary Round Requirements: Video Recording submitted by Applicant by Monday, 1 November 2022 at 5.00 pm.
-Competitors are required to perform a movement from a concerto/work written for solo instrument/voice and orchestra.
-A RIAM accompanist is available for Preliminary Round recordings and competitors should email dearbhlabrosnan@riam.ie if they would like to avail of this.
+Preliminary Round Requirements: Competitors are required to perform a movement from a concerto/work written for solo instrument/voice and orchestra.
+A RIAM accompanist is available for Preliminary Round and Final for applicable instruments.

 Final: A shortlisted group of competitors will perform the same movement from a concerto/work written for solo instrument/voice and orchestra with piano accompaniment in the Final.